 From Table 2 it can be seen that all of the specimens cracked at a lower load than those predicted by the codes.
 The specimens having transverse reinforcement cracked at an even lower load compared to the specimens reinforced in only one direction.
+The tensile strength of the second batch of concrete was higher than that of the first batch; although this led to higher cracking loads for the batch 2 specimens, the pattern of crack development due to presence of transverse reinforcement remained the same and was therefore independent of the concrete tensile strength.
 On average the cracking load was reduced by 25 – 30% in the specimens containing transverse steel.
 The cracking patterns obtained in the tested specimens are given in Figure 3.
 Specimens 1S1 and 2S1 developed only one crack during the test; this occurred near the mid-span.
 Specimens 1D1, 1D2 and 2D2 each developed two cracks; specimen 2D1 had three cracks.
 It was noticed that in the case of the D- series tests, the cracks occurred almost at the location of the transverse reinforcement.
 This observation is in line with the observation made by Beeby [1], i.e., that transverse reinforcement can act as a ‘crack former’.
 Similar observations were also made by Rizkalla and Hwang [8], [9] during their tests.
 A possible explanation for this is that when the concrete is subjected to tensile stresses, the transverse reinforcement bears against the surrounding concrete and augments the tensile force generated in the concrete through its bond with the steel bars.
 This bearing force is proportional to the applied tensile stress in the concrete and the size of the transverse reinforcement bars.
 It is this additional tensile force which causes the concrete section to crack prematurely and at a lower load than that of the specimens without the transverse reinforcement.
 The additional tensile force due to the transverse reinforcement is maximum at the location of the reinforcement and reduces away from the bar.
 The location of the cracks, which is almost at the same position as the transverse bars further supports this observation.
 The cracks occurred across the entire section of the specimen and were brittle in nature; there was a slight reduction in the load immediately upon cracking.
 A few of the cracked specimens are shown in Figure 4.
 Based on the above results, it is concluded that the cracking load in members having transverse reinforcement and subjected to uniaxial tension should not, therefore, be predicted using the existing expressions.